small grants program

 ELEGIBILITY & HOW TO APPLY

-To apply for a small grant, you must first ensure your project fits the grant criteria, aligns with our theme for the year and that you are located within the regions specified.
-Once ready to apply you can do so via our online application or by downloading the application form.
+To apply for a small grant, you must first ensure your project reflects the grant criteria and aligns with our theme for the year.
+Once ready to apply, you can do so via our online application or by downloading the application form

 Who can apply?